UCI-EECS113-Spring17/Nin10do/docs/source/8b_iop_applications.rst

 This will create the Hardware Platform Project (*hw_def*), and the Board Support Package (*bsp*), and then link and build all the application projects.

-If you examine the Makefile, you can see how the *MBBINS* variable at the top of the makefile is used to compile the application projects.
+If you examine the makefile, you can see how the *MBBINS* variable at the top of the makefile is used to compile the application projects.
 If you want to add your own custom project to the build process, you need to add the project name to the *MBBINS* variable, and save the project in the same location as the other application projects.

 Individual projects can be built by navigating to the ``<project directory>/Debug`` and running ``make``.